0xERR0R/blocky/docs/additional_information.md

     Please read the description before using the DNS server as upstream.
 Some of them provide already an ad-blocker, some filters other content.
-If you use external DNS server with included ad-blocker, you can't choose which domains should be blocked, and you can't use whitelisting.
+If you use external DNS server with included ad-blocker, you can't choose which domains should be blocked, and you can't use allowlisting.

 This is only a small excerpt of all free available DNS servers and should only be understood as an idee.